SkafteNicki/libcpab/README.md

 Nicki Skafte Detlefsen (email: nsde@dtu.dk)

 Thanks to Tobias Slott Jensen and Asger Ougaard for suppling the base code for the 1D and 3D cases.
+Thanks to Pola Schwoebel for suppling one of the demos.

 This software is released under the MIT License (included with the software).
 Note, however, that using this code (and/or the results of running it) to support